SamCH93/twotrials/package/README.md

 ## Usage

-The **twotrials** package provides six different $p$-value combination method based on which combined *p*-values, parameter estimates, and confidence intervals can be computed.
-For each method, there is a combined $p$-value function (e.g., `pEdgington`) and a combined estimation function (e.g., `muEdgington`).
+The **twotrials** package provides six different *p*-value combination method based on which combined *p*-values, parameter estimates, and confidence intervals can be computed.
+For each method, there is a combined *p*-value function (e.g., `pEdgington`) and a combined estimation function (e.g., `muEdgington`).
 While these can be used to manually compute *p*-values and parameter estimates, the convenience function `twotrials` automatically computes